cloudmesh-community/fa18-516-29/project-report/report.md

 	This will create 2 files sshkey_rsa.pub and sshkey_rsa in '~/.ssh' folder.

-   v.
-Copy the contents of sshkey_rsa.pub to authorized_keys file in '~/.ssh' folder of namenode by the below command.
+   #### 5.Copy the contents of sshkey_rsa.pub to authorized_keys file in '~/.ssh' folder of namenode by the below command.

 	   ```bash
            cat ~/.ssh/sshkey_rsa.pub >> ~/.ssh/authorized_keys